Internet marketing is a simple and effective way to make money.

 - We have popular websites with paid subscriptions that offer users the benefit of not seeing ads.

-Now this isn’t to say that all online ads don’t work.
-Paid advertising still works.
+Now, this isn’t to say that all online ads don’t work.
+Paid social ads still work.

 But the traditional way in which ads were used before no longer works.
 We’ll get into this topic more in the Search Engine Marketing section.